HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

 US Core defines two actors, US Core Requestor and US Core Responder, which are highly suggestive of a "pull" architecture.
 In mCODE, we use the terms Sender and Receiver, which are more neutral with respect to push and pull.
 However, for all practical purposes, there is an equivalence between US Core Requestor and mCODE Data Receiver, and similarly between US Core Responder and mCODE Data Sender.

+#### Architecture

+Currently, the mCODE Implementation Guide provides CapabilityStatements and documentation for a **pull** architecture.
+The Implementation Guide does not currently provide specific conformance specifications for other architectures, though these may be added in the future if common use cases arise that do not fit with a pull model.
+Notwithstanding this, participants implementing a different architecture MUST follow the conformance requirements as defined on this page and elsewhere in the mCODE Implementation Guide EXCEPT for those specifically identified as applying to participants implementing a pull architecture.

 ----

 ### Requirements for Conformance